 As far as videography, we don't know much about its performance but can speculate.
 Specifically, thanks to the new SoC, it should be able to video record up to 8K at 30fps.
 Slow-motion recording will no longer have a set duration, allowing for unlimited recording at 720p at 960 fps.
-There is also a chance it will support slow motion at 4K since the SoC is capable.

 - Resolution: 720p, 1080p, 4K

 - Max frame rate: 30 fps for 720p, 60 fps for 1080p and 4K

 - Slow motion: yes, 4K at 120fps, 1080p at 240 fps and 720p at 480 fps

 - Zoom: Unknown

 - Flash access: yes, see above

 - Autofocus: Unknown

 After the OnePlus 7 Pro brought stereo speakers for the first time, we expect the 8 Pro to as well.
 The speakers will likely be upgraded while retaining their Dolby Atmos certification.
 And before you ask, the headphone jack is not coming back.